Discover “The Hobbit” Filming Locations with a Britz Campervan Tour.

 Waitomo Caves, Waitomo

 About an hour and a half south of Hobbiton along Cambridge Road and Otorohanga Road, you will come across one of New Zealand’s most spectacular North Island destinations – the Waitomo Glowworm Caves.
-Used to record the eerie sounds and echoes featured in The Hobbit films, fans of the trilogy should consider taking the Middle-Earth Trilogy Supercharged tour, which includes a wild Black Water Rafting journey into the heart of the caves.
+Used to record the eerie sounds and echoes featured in The Hobbit films, fans of the trilogy should consider taking the Experience the Trilogy Supercharged tour, which includes a wild Black Water Rafting journey into the heart of the caves.

 For those after a more ethereal experience, take a boat trip through the Glowworm Grotto and stare in wonder at the amazing glowworms hanging from the cave ceiling.
 Top 10 Holiday Parks, Waitomo Caves have powered campervan sites as well as communal kitchen and bathroom facilities.